ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/00-introduction.md

 computing tasks.
 We might sort the records in a database so that we can search the collection efficiently.
 We might sort customer records by zip code so that when we print an advertisement we can then mail them more cheaply.
 We might use sorting to help an algorithm to solve some other problem.
-For example, [Kruskal's algorithm]{.term} to find [minimum spanning trees]{.term}
+For example, [Kruskal's algorithm]{.term} is described in @sec:kruskal-algorithm.
-must sort the edges of a graph by their lengths before it can process them.
+It builds [minimum spanning trees]{.term} and must sort the edges of a graph by their lengths before it can process them.

 Because sorting is so important, naturally it has been studied intensively and many algorithms have been devised.
 Some of these